t-snyder/tech-blog/_pages/about.md

 # At the Beach - A Tech Blog

-This is just another humble tech blog that I use to document my various explorations now that I find I have have time on my hands to actually dive into things.
+This is just another humble tech blog that I use to document my various explorations now that I find I have time to actually dive into things.
 So these prototypes are generated between time spent swimming, sunbathing, sitting at the beach, drinking a beer, watching pretty girls walk by in bikinis, etc.